 Years of Experience

-When it comes to location, the highest average paycheck (about $74K annually) can be spotted in Lansing, Mich.; Baton Rouge, La. ($45K), Nashville, Tenn. ($43K), and Laramie, Wyo. (around $42K) are the next top-paying cities.
-Shreveport, La. is near the bottom for pay at approximately $31K.
-Within the firm, employees working in South Carolina take home the most — $147K per year on average.
+When it comes to location, the highest average paycheck ($74K per year) can be spotted in Lansing, Mich.; Baton Rouge, La. (about $45K), Nashville, Tenn. (around $43K), and Laramie, Wyo. ($42K) are the next top-paying cities.
+Shreveport, La. is one of the lowest-paid cities, with earnings averaging approximately $31K.
+By state, the highest compensation levels appear in South Carolina, where the average salary is about $147K annually.

 Certifications and Degrees